Yandex Cloud

 Managed Service for ClickHouse® provides two methods for managing users and their individual settings:

 • Using the native Yandex Cloud interfaces, such as the management console, CLI, Terraform, or API .
-Select this method to create, update, and delete users and custom user settings using Yandex Managed Service for ClickHouse® features.
+Select this method to create, edit, and delete users and custom user settings using the Yandex Managed Service for ClickHouse® features.

 • Using SQL queries to the cluster.
-Select this method to use solutions you already have to create and manage users or if you are using RBAC.
+Select this method to use your own solutions to create and manage users or if you are using RBAC.

 Warning

-In a Managed Service for ClickHouse® cluster, you can only use one user management method at a time: either via native interfaces or via SQL queries.
+In a Managed Service for ClickHouse® cluster, you can only employ one user management method at a time: either via native interfaces or via SQL queries.

 Note